-AWT's CV's performed a number of beach cleans within 2021, collecting at least 500kg of rubbish.
+AWT's WV's performed a number of beach cleans within 2022, collecting at least 500kg of rubbish.

-- In collaboration with the Outreach Officer, promote the Big Channel Island Beach Clean event (February), particularly encouraging households to perform cleans within the coastal areas of Longis Reserve. - In collaboration with the Outreach Officer, promote the Big Spring Beach Clean with Surfers Against Sewage (April). - In collaboration with the Outreach Officer, organise a beach clean as part of World Oceans Day (June).
+- In collaboration with the Outreach Officer, promote the Big Channel Island Beach Clean event (February), particularly encouraging households to perform cleans within the coastal areas of Longis Reserve. - In collaboration with the Outreach Officer, promote the Big Spring Beach Clean with Surfers Against Sewage (April). - In collaboration with the Outreach Officer, organise a beach clean as part of World Oceans Day (June). - Promote nurdle hunts along the coastline of Longis reserve, particularly within the month of the Great Nurdle Hunt (September/October).